Previous Episode << >> Next Episode

 "Okay, who's next?"
 Craig asked.
 Everyone looked at Jessie and James.

 Fortunately for them Jessie wasn't really listening.
-James thought wasn't amused, "what?"
+James though wasn't amused, "what?"

 Morgan giggled, "well it's not going to be Triah, is it?"